NielsGrove/SQLAdmin/Scripts/Powershell class/README.md

 ### Constructor

 The class constructor can be the default constructor or a parametrized constructor or both.
 In any case the constructor is named like the class and has a structure like a method.
+The Constructor can be overloaded with parameters.
+If you want both a default constructor without parameters and a constructor with parameter they can both be defined in the class definition.

 ### Deconstructor

-De deconstructor is always named `Dispose()` and never takes parameters.
+The deconstructor in a class is always named `Dispose()` and never takes parameters.
+A deconstructor can be used to close resources like database connections when a given object of the defined class is released from memory.
+Some litterature call this element a destructor, but that I think is not correct as the element reverse the construction of the given object.

 Inheritance - complex types